 Objectives of the workshop

-- To provide a safe place to share our stories so that we can move from isolation to connection, and from judgement to compassion.
+• To provide a safe place to share our stories so that we can move from isolation to connection, and from judgment to compassion.

-The workshop begins on Friday at 9:00 am and concludes on Sunday by 2pm.
+The workshop begins on Friday at 9:00 am and concludes on Sunday at 4:00 pm.
 The schedule is intensive in that we use every hour of the workshop to prepare, experience, and integrate the externalization process.
 This is a facilitated way of grieving that helps us understand our own and others emotions in new and profound ways.